Images are of CNI at Thomond Park with SEI 2019 , in Limerick @ BNEST 2019, CNI Pilot 2019 ,ARISE Project 2022

-CNI is based in Galway City and offers Wellbeing Services to Carer & Community Groups.
+CNI is based in Galway City and offers Wellbeing Services to Carer & Community Groups and Individuals.

 For further information :

 CNI was successful in gaining a place in the highly prestigious New Frontiers Phase 2 Program in Galway.
 CNI were one of 14 companies selected for the Mayo & Galway Region and took part in the 6 month enterprise program.

 Thank you to New Frontiers & Enterprise Ireland for the mentoring, business & financial supports!